- 3 parts wheat starch

 Thoroughly mix the starch with the orris root powder.

-The orris root powder gives the face powder a light beige tint.
+The orris root powder gives the face powder a cream tint.
 In the Edwardian era, a cream tint was considered suitable for the ‘average complexion’ and a beige tint for the ‘brunette type’ (Every Woman’s Encyclopaedia, 1910-2).

 After some days the face powder really has a violet-like scent.
 But the scent is, of course, more like orris root than real violet flowers.

-Here you’ll find more Victorian and Edwardian face powder and makeup recipes.
-And here you’ll find my tutorial for the vintage powder puff in the pictures.
+Here you’ll find more Victorian and Edwardian face powder and makeup recipes and my tutorial for the vintage powder puff in the pictures.